 The US government tremendously values military veterans and their dependents through different healthcare plans and insurance programs.
 Yet, many veterans know little about the benefits they can avail for lack of information and resources.
 So, it’s crucial to start planning now before you retire and everything becomes a stress in your life.

-Military Veterans and Their Families Have Access to Different Medical Care Benefits
+Military Veterans and Their Families Have Access to Different Medical Care Benefits.
+Here are some of the options:

 The department of Veteran Affairs (VA) provides medical care benefits to military veterans and their families.
-The medical benefits available for retired veterans comprehensively cover primary care, diagnostics, and inpatient and outpatient care services.
-And enrolled military veteran might also be eligible for dental care facilities under the medical care coverage.
+The medical benefits available for retired veterans comprehensively cover primary care, special practitioners, diagnostics, and inpatient and outpatient care services.
+An enrolled military veteran might also be eligible for dental care facilities in certain cases.
+VA will generally cover those services if veterans receive them at a VA facility.

-As an eligible military veteran for medical benefits, you will get access to special care support too.
-This includes dental care, mental health care services, and any other basic medical benefits.
+As an eligible military veteran for medical benefits, you will get access to other services too.
+These VA benefits include dental care, mental health care services, assisted living and home health care; prescription drugs approved by a VA doctor; ancillary services like therapy and rehabilitation services, audiology, and radiation oncology.

 Under the mental healthcare program, you can get services for any general mental health problems as well as unique issues to your case.
 For instance, you can get treatment for substance abuse, post-retirement stress disorder, military sexual harassment and abuse, and any other severe mental illness.

-Medicare, a federal health insurance program, is for veterans aged 65 or older.
-Even younger veterans with disabilities can seek Medicare support for healthcare benefits.
-This program enables veterans to cover healthcare costs across 4 different Medicare coverages.
-Check out our guide to Medicare benefits to find out more about this beneficial program.
+Medicare, a federal health insurance program, is available for veterans aged 65 or older.
+Even younger veterans with disabilities can seek Medicare support.
+Veterans can have both Medicare and VA healthcare.
+But Medicare does not cover the care provided at a VA facility.
+It only pays for services veterans receive at Medicare-certified facilities.
+Check out our Medicare benefits guide to find out more about this beneficial program.

-Your dependent is only eligible for CHAMPVA if they are not eligible for TRICARE or CHAMPUS.
-There are other eligibility criteria as well that includes:
+Dependents of veterans like their spouses and children are only eligible for CHAMPVA if they are not eligible for TRICARE.
+There are other eligibility criteria as well, and dependents must be included in any of these categories:

-- Dependent child of a service-related disabled veteran
+- Spouse or child of a service-related disabled veteran

 - Surviving spouse or child of a deceased veteran